Download or Connect to Resource (508.8 MB)

 The opening montage shows a winter scene, but the first length of footage was shot in the Fall.
 It opens with a very brief glimpse of Colby College's Mayflower Hill campus women’s dorms under construction, then pans to the Chapel, which is virtually complete (it was the first building finished on the Mayflower Hill Campus).

 The film also shows the Miller library building under construction, encased in scaffolding, its tower only framed in.
+(A flag visible at the top of the tower indicates that the footage dates just after the topping off ceremony which took place on Friday, November 10, 1939.)
 It then shows the Men’s Union under construction.

 There follows a panorama of the view from Mayflower Hill, including wooden fence sections locating the planned buildings.

-The film then moves to the old Colby campus in downtown Waterville for a football game vs. a team in red (possibly Colby rival Bates College - Colby played Bates at home on Saturday, November 11, 1939, and won 28 to 20).
+The film then moves to the old Colby campus in downtown Waterville for a football game vs. Colby rival Bates College on Saturday, November 11, 1939.
+(Colby won 28 - 20).
 Some scenes depict cheerleaders.

 The next segment of film opens with a shot of the nearly completed Miller library on the Mayflower Hill campus.
 It then shows Roberts Union completed, and some new construction (possibly the men’s dormitories).
 It also shows some construction equipment in a depression, probably one that was later filled with water to make Johnson Pond (the earth removed from the pond was used for landscaping).